ksrrock/Django-Polling-App/README.md

 # Django-Polling-App
-# This is a Django Polling Application Project.
+# This is a Django Polls Application Project.

 The Polls Questions are as follows: